eucalyptus/euca-demo/installs/install-00-initialize/docs/install-00-initialize-host-user.md

-# Setup PRC Host
+# Setup PRC Host for User

 Quick instructions to setup a PRC host to easily run these demos.

+These instructions have been slightly modified to run an additional script specific to each user, which contains user-specific configuration including ssh keys and per-user configuration files which allow code changes to this project to be pushed back to GitHub.com.
+The instructions below assume each user has created a script outside of this repository located on an internal mirror due to the sensitive nature of this additional information.

-### Initialize New Host
+### Initialize New Host with User-Specific Configuration

 Within this project, the script ./installs/install-00-initialize/bin/install-00-initialize-host-root.sh has been created to setup a new host, but a "chicken-and-egg problem" exists, where we need to use another method of getting this script onto the host in question before it can be run.

 Here is one way, after logging in as root on a PRC host which has just been kickstarted with the qa-centos6-x86_64-striped-drives profile: